arduino/docs-content/content/arduino-cloud/01.guides/04.micropython/content.md

 ### Create Variables

-Next step is to create some cloud variables, which we will later interact with via a MicroPython script.
+Next step is to create some Cloud variables, which we will later interact with via a MicroPython script.

 1. While in Thing configuration, click on **"Add Variable"** which will open a new window.
 2. Name your variable `led` and select it to be of an `boolean` type.